 Close-Out Fees: Groups in the Basic Fiscal Sponsorship Service pay a one-time Close-Out Fee of $25† when closing their account with Shunpike.
 Groups closing funds at any time other than their annual renewal date are not eligible for a pro-rata refund of their annual Maintenance Fee. *Please note: A group or project with unused funds remaining with Shunpike is subject to Shunpike’s Suspension of Fund Policy & Procedures.† Payments can be made via cash, check, or credit card (A 2.5% fee will be applied to credit card transactions)

-If you think your arts group or project would benefit from Shunpike’s fiscal sponsorship services, please contact Kelly O’Brien, Client Manager, to discuss your eligibility.
+If you think your arts group or project would benefit from Shunpike’s fiscal sponsorship services, please contact May Nguyen Lee, Client Manager, to discuss your eligibility.
 If eligible, fill in a Fiscal Sponsorship Application Form and submit it to Shunpike by the required deadline (see details on application, agreement and renewal deadlines below).
 The application asks for information on your project or group’s proposed artistic activities, along with your financial and fundraising goals.
-For application questions, please contact Kelly at Kelly@shunpike.org.
+For application questions, please contact May at May@shunpike.org.

 Shunpike accepts applications to its fiscal sponsorship program four times a year on the first day of March, June, September, and December (or the first business day thereafter if any of these dates fall on a weekend).
 Applications must be submitted by midnight (Pacific Standard Time), using our online application.
 Generally, you hear about the status of your application by the end of the month in which you apply.

 If your application is successful, you will be sent an agreement that must be signed no later than one month after the day it was sent to you by Shunpike.
 If we do not receive your signed agreement within one month, we cannot move ahead with fiscal sponsorship of your group or project.